sveltejs/kit/documentation/docs/20-core-concepts/50-state-management.md

 <p>Welcome {$user.name}</p>
 ```

+If you're not using SSR (and can guarantee that you won't need to use SSR in future) then you can safely keep state in a shared module, without using the context API.

 ## Component state is preserved

 When you navigate around your application, SvelteKit reuses existing layout and page components.
 For example, if you have a route like this...